Frequently Asked Questions

 What is the generic teacher demo?

 When we were testing Mars Defense, we needed a way to experience the game as a student, not knowing all the facts.
 So we created a version that goes up to the 16’s.
+You can try it after you login to your teacher account by clicking on the Mars Defense Button at the top of the page.
 It assumes that you know the 11’s, and some of the 12’s, but none of the 13’s etc. One of the problems with learning something is that you forget what it was like not to know it.
 This is a problem with teaching.
 So we thought we would give you the same experience, if you are up to the challenge of learning math facts again!
 It is not exactly the same experience, because it isn’t tied to your assessment and practice app results (It doesn’t even use that part yet.)
 But it will give you the general idea.
 Try it!
 You can also create a student account inside your teacher account and play as a student.
 If you paid for a few extra seats, that would be a good way to make use of one of them.

 How do I pay?